The 25 Best Apps for Learning Russian in 2023 [Tested by a Russian Learner]

 Cons:

-Summary: BBC Russian allows you to read about Russian and international news in Russian.
+Summary: BBC Russian allows you to read about Russian and international news in the language.

 British Broadcasting Corporation (BBC) is one of the most respected news sources out there.